 Desmond Kelly, MD

-Desmond Kelly, MD is Vice Chair for Academics and Community Affairs for the Department of Pediatrics and the Greenville Health System Children’s Hospital in Greenville South Carolina.
+Desmond Kelly, MD is Vice Chair for Academics and Community Affairs for the Department of Pediatrics and the Prisma Health Children’s Hospital in Greenville South Carolina.
 He is a Professor of Pediatrics at the University of South Carolina School of Medicine Greenville and Clinical Professor at the Clemson University School of Health Research.
 He is the Director of the DeLoache Fellowship in Developmental-Behavioral Pediatrics and Outreach Director of the South Carolina LEND (Leadership Education in Neurodevelopmental Disabilities) Program.
 He also serves as Medical Director of Kidnetics (Children’s Hospital Pediatric Therapies) and Help Me Grow South Carolina.

 After graduating from the University of Cape Town Medical School in South Africa, he worked in training positions in Pediatrics and Psychiatry in London.
 His U.S. residency in Pediatrics was at the Southern Illinois University School of Medicine in Springfield followed by Developmental-Behavioral Pediatrics fellowship training at the University of Maryland and the University of North Carolina School of Medicine in Chapel Hill.
 He returned to the faculty at Southern Illinois University School of Medicine for 7 years before joining The Children’s Hospital in Greenville in 1995.